Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Non-equilibrium dynamics

-Let us now consider the strong coupling regime $\gamma \gg 1$.
-We present data for a system of $N=100$ boson on the length $L=100$ ring with interaction parameters $\gamma = 25,50$ in Fig.~\ref{Fig:Boson_cdep}, where we choose the ground state configuration of integers $\{I\}_0$~\cite{foot1}.
-As with the fermionic case, we see that the two cases collapse on to one another after rescaling the time axis by $\gamma t_F$.
-The origin of this is the same as with the fermions, see Eq.~\fr{Eq:spinvelo} and Eq.~\fr{Eq:tstar}; the spin velocity in the $\gamma \gg 1$ limit of the Bose gas and the Fermi gas coincide~\cite{FuchsPRL05,BatchelorJStatMech06} (this is not surprising, as the bosons `fermionize' at $\gamma = \infty$, obeying a hardcore exclusion principle).
+In Fig.~\ref{Fig:Boson_cdep}, we present the time-evolution of the minority species density, $\rho_\downarrow(x,t)$, for two values of the interaction strength $\gamma = 25,\, 50$.
+As with the Fermi gas, we see that the two cases collapse on top of one another upon rescaling of the time axis, $t/\gamma t_F$.
+The origin of this is identical to the case of the Fermi gas discussed in Sec.~\ref{Sec:LightConeFermi}: at strong coupling $\gamma \gg 1$ the expression for the spin velocity in the Yang-Gaudin Fermi and Bose gas coincides~\cite{fuchs2005spin,batchelor2006collective}, see Eq.~\eqref{Eq:spinvelo}.
+This is a natural consequence of the fermionization of the bosons at strong coupling: at $\gamma = \infty$ the bosons obey the local hardcore interaction constraint $\Psi^\dagger_\sigma(x) \Psi^\dagger_\sigma(x) = 0$, much like fermions.

-There are, however, differences between the Fermi gas and the Bose gas.
-Noticeably, the oscillations in the Bose gas are much less `clean' than the Fermi gas ($cf.$ Fig.~\ref{Fig:TimeEvoDensityFermionsc50}) as the result of there being two prominent light cones, revealed much more clearly when the density is varied, see Fig.~\ref{Fig:Boson_Ldep}.
-The second prominent light cone behaves very differently to the leading front: the excitations propagate through the gas in a manner not taken into account by the $t \to t/\gamma t_F$ rescaling when the system size is varied.